SemanticMediaWiki/SummaryCards/docs/02-template-examples.md

 ## Usage

-It is recommended that templates responsible for creating summaries make use of `{{int: ... }}` parser to allow for content to be displayed in an appropriate user language.
+It is recommended that templates assigned for creating summaries make use of `{{int: ... }}` parser to allow content to be displayable in an appropriate user language.

-SUC will provide the following parameters for convenience so templates can be build more effectively.
+SUC will provide the following parameters for convenience in order for templates to be build more efficiently.

 - `{{{subject}}}`
 - `{{{namespace}}}`